karanja-simon/blog/psr.md

 ---
 ##### 2.0 Disclaimer
-I am no authority on Agikuyu or thier culture.
+I am no authority on Agĩkũyũ or thier culture.

 ##### 4.2 References